Looking for gluten free muffin recipes? This gluten-free applesauce muffins recipe is perfect for breakfast or as a quick after-school snack.

 So the muffins don't stick together in a big frozen mass, you need to “flash” freeze them.
 Here's how:

-1. Allow them to completely cool and place them on a silicone mat or parchment-lined baking sheet.
+1. Allow them to completely cool.
+Then place the muffins on a silicone mat or parchment-lined baking sheet.
 Then freeze them for 20 minutes.

 2. Once the muffins are frozen, remove them from the baking sheet.